mistakes when starting a business in bali

 1. Register a New Company without a Business Plan

-A lot of entrepreneurs want to start a company in Bali without a good business plan.
-A business plan is critical because it clearly states your business activities and classification (KBLI) before you go ahead with the company registration.
+Many entrepreneurs want to build a business in Bali without a business plan.
+A business plan is critical because it clearly states your business activities and classification (KBLI) before you proceed with the company registration.

-Without a refined business plan, you’re risking paying significant amounts of money for changing licenses, which may cost the same as a new company registration.
+Without a refined business plan, you risk paying significant amounts for changing licenses, which may cost the same as a new company registration.

 2. Work without a KITAS

-One of the most common mistakes committed by new entrepreneurs in Bali is to work illegally.
+One of the most common mistakes new entrepreneurs commit in Bali is working illegally.
 In other words, you work without a work visa and stay permit or KITAS from the Ministry of Manpower.

-The process of acquiring a KITAS can be challenging due to the change of regulations and foreigner’s unfamiliarity to the laws.
-Working illegally without a KITAS can make you lose your business, get fined or even get deported from Indonesia.
+The process of acquiring a KITAS can be challenging due to the change in regulations and foreigners’ unfamiliarity with the laws.
+Working illegally without a KITAS can make you lose your business, get fined, or even get deported from Indonesia.
 A consultation with a visa specialist is highly recommended before application.

 3. Engage in an Unsafe Special Purpose Vehicle Arrangement

-It can be extremely risky if you use professional shareholder/director/commissioner services (make Special Purpose Vehicle arrangements) with family or friends when you start your business in Bali.
+Using professional shareholder/director/commissioner services (make Special Purpose Vehicle arrangements) with family or friends can be extremely risky when you start your business in Bali.
 You may lose total control of your company with such an unofficial structure.

-Special Purpose Agreement can be beneficial to your business only when you do it properly through a licensed firm.
-A licensed firm can ensure that you will have agreement that is legit under the Indonesian Laws.
+Special Purpose Agreements can benefit your business only when you do it properly through a licensed firm.
+A licensed firm can ensure that you have a legit agreement under Indonesian Laws.

 4. Use an Unqualified Company Registration Service Provider

-More than often, these deceitful agents do not have the knowledge of the current legislation and do not know the difference of various legal entities foreigners can choose from.
+More than often, these deceitful agents do not know the current legislation and do not know the difference between various legal entities foreigners can choose from.

-So, you must find a company registration agent whom you have gone through proper checks and research.
+So, you must find a company registration agent with whom you have gone through proper checks and research to guide you in choosing the most profitable business in Bali.

 5. Lease Property without Due Diligence

-Before leasing a property for your business in Bali, it is highly recommended for you to hire a professional to perform the due diligence – to check all property documentation to make sure they comply with Indonesian legal requirements.
+Before leasing a property for your business in Bali, it is highly recommended that you hire a professional to perform the due diligence – to check all property documentation to ensure they comply with Indonesian legal requirements.

 For instance, your building permit (IMB) must be the kind that is appropriate for your company registration in Bali.

-Cekindo is a business consulting firm dedicated to assisting entrepreneurs to build competitive and sustainable companies, giving startups the highest probability of long-term success in Bali.
+InCorp is a business consulting firm dedicated to assisting entrepreneurs in building competitive and sustainable companies, giving startups the highest probability of long-term success in Bali.

 We have the tools and resources needed to start your new endeavors with your startups in the shortest period of time

-Furthermore, with years of professional experience through assisting businesses of diverse industries, our experts at Cekindo can help you run a successful business and guide you on an experiential journey towards sustainable business growth.
+Furthermore, with years of professional experience assisting businesses of diverse industries, our experts at InCorp Indonesia can help you run a successful business and guide you on an experiential journey toward sustainable business growth.

-We offer full support in company registration and other business solutions for various business sectors.
+We fully support company registration and other business solutions for various sectors.

-For full information on how to establish a thriving company in Bali, please contact us through the form below.
+For full information on establishing a thriving company in Bali, please contact us through the form below.

 David Susandi